Skip to main content

 warning

-Never use external random number generators (like Math.random() in TypeScript or Random in C# without using the context).
+Never use external random number generators (like Random in C# without using the context).
 These are non-deterministic and will cause different nodes to produce different results, breaking consensus.

 Module Identity

-The context provides access to the module's own identity, which is useful for distinguishing between user-initiated and system-initiated reducer calls.
+The context provides access to the module's own identity, which is useful when a reducer needs to refer to the database itself.

 }